milesj/packemon/website/docs/scaffold.md

 Structures a project to be a monorepo of many packages.

-- Creates config files for common developer tools (Babel, ESLint, Jest, TypeScript, etc), based on [moonrepo presets](https://github.com/moonrepo/dev).
+- Creates config files for common developer tools (Babel, ESLint, Vitest, TypeScript, etc), based on [moonrepo presets](https://github.com/moonrepo/dev).
 - Creates a `packages` folder where all packages will exist.
 Create a package with the `monorepo-package` template.